- Visa and Immigration Procedure in Japan

 Changing jobs in Japan

-Your working visa is valid until it expires, even if you change your job.
-Your former employer can not take your visa away, and you can work at a new place under the visa you obtained with your former employer, if the type of activities remains the same.
+Your Japanese working visa is valid until it expires, even if you change your job.
+If you change jobs, for whatever reason, your former employer can not take your visa away, and you can work at a new company under the visa you obtained with your former employer, if the type of activities remains the same.

-If the type of activities changes however (for example from English teacher to an IT engineer), the category of your visa will no longer be appropriate, so you will need to change your visa (status of residence) as well.
+If the type of activities changes however (for example from English teacher to an Artist), the category of your visa will no longer be appropriate, so you will need to change your visa (status of residence) as well.

-You will need to prove that your contracts with different employers/clients are stable and that they will generate enough income to support yourself (approximately 200,000 yen/month at the minimum).
+You will need to prove that you have already signed stable contracts with different employers/clients in Japan that would generate enough income to support yourself (approximately 200,000 yen/month at the minimum).

 Private lessons don't count unless they are organized continuously by a Japanese company.